anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Note:
-There are several options for how the registrar could be able to directly answer requests for CA certificates or for certificate request attributes.
+There are several options for how the registrar could be able to directly answer requests for CA certificates or for certification request attributes.
 It could cache responses obtained from the domain PKI and later use their contents for responding to requests asking for the same data.
 The contents could also be explicitly provisioned at the registrar.

 Note:
-Certificate requests typically need to be handled by the backend PKI, but the registrar can answer them directly with an error response in case it determines that such a request should be rejected, for instance, because is not properly authenticated or not authorized.<br>
+Certification requests typically need to be handled by the backend PKI, but the registrar can answer them directly with an error response in case it determines that such a request should be rejected, for instance, because is not properly authenticated or not authorized.<!--br-->
 Also, certificate confirmation messages will usually be forwarded to the backend PKI, but if the registrar knows that they are not needed or wanted there